 Worked onsite during the testing of a nuclear weapon

-To find out if you are eligible for a free screening or would like more information, please call us at 1.877.255.5864.
+To find out if you are eligible for a free screening or if you would like more information, please call us at 1.877.255.5864.

 What happens during a screening visit?

-The Miners Clinic of Colorado offers in-depth confidential screening for respiratory illnesses and other diseases.
-Please reference the sections on Black Lung Clinic and RESEP Clinic for detailed information about the services provided by each clinic.
-Most visits include a physical exam, spirometry (breathing test), chest X-ray, and oximetry (oxygen level in your blood).
-For many illnesses, early diagnosis and medical care can often make a difference in quality of life and long-term survival.
+The Miners Clinic of Colorado offers in-depth, confidential screening for illnesses related to mining, historic radiation exposure, and other conditions.
+Please reference the sections on our Black Lung Clinic and RESEP Clinic for detailed information about the services provided by each clinic.
+All visits include a health questionnaire, physical exam, spirometry (breathing test), chest X-ray with B reading for dust disease, and oximetry (oxygen level in your blood).
+Depending on your work and exposure history, a RESEP screening may also include urinalysis, arterial blood gas (ABG) testing, or fecal occult blood testing.
+Early diagnosis and medical care can often make a difference in quality of life and long-term survival.

 What happens after screening?

-You will receive a letter explaining the results of your tests.
+You will receive a letter explaining the results of your screening visit.

-If you have any abnormal results, one of the Miners Clinic case managers will contact you to assist you in arranging further medical evaluation and treatment with your primary care physician, a local healthcare provider or at National Jewish Health.
-If you do not have a primary care physician, you can schedule an appointment in our Occupational Lung Disease Clinic by calling 1.877.225.5654.
+If your screening results show potential problems, we may recommend further medical evaluation and treatment with your primary care physician, a local health care provider or at National Jewish Health.
+If you do not have a primary care physician, you can schedule an appointment in our Occupational Lung Disease Clinic by calling 800.222.5864.